tony-aw/tinycodet/README.md

 The `tinyverse` attempts to minimize dependencies, and thus avoid using external R packages unless necessary.
-“External R packages” here meaning not base packages, not pre-installed recommended R packages, and not R packages that are bundled with Rstudio.
+“External R packages” here meaning not base/core R, not pre-installed recommended R packages, and not `rstudioapi`.

-There are some forms of proper coding etiquette that are traditionally achieved through external R packages - even though they can be solved quite well without external R packages (especially since R version 4+).
+There are some forms of programming features that are traditionally achieved through external R packages - even though they can be solved quite well without external R packages (especially since R version 4+).
 Since this R package adheres to the `tinyverse` philosophy and focuses